Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Ms. Sanchez’s coat is still hanging on the back of her chair.

-This is a matter of a style, however, and some style guides call for leaving off the s after the apostrophe.
+However, this is a matter of style, and some style guides call for leaving off the s after the apostrophe.

 Brussels’ cathedrals attract hundreds of thousands of visitors every year.